Environment

 Mitigating Frost Action

-Frost action mitigating generally involves structural design considerations as well as other techniques applied to the base and subgrade to limit its effects.
+Frost action mitigation generally involves structural design considerations as well as other techniques applied to the base and subgrade to limit its effects.
 The basic methods used can be broadly categorized into the following techniques:

 Frost Heave